RWS/studio-api-docs/apiconcepts/filetypesupport/dynamic_modifying_the_file_type_component_builder.md

-Modifying the File Type Component Builder
+# Modifying the file type component builder
-===

-The real-time preview is dynamic, i.e. it interacts with the editor.
-When users select a segment in the real-time preview, the corresponding segment in the editor gets highlighted automatically.
-Also, when users confirm a segment in the editor of Var:ProductName the real-time preview is updated accordingly.
-Like all other preview types, the real-time preview needs to be referenced in the File Type Component Builder.
+The real-time preview interacts with the editor.
+When users select a segment in the real-time preview, Var:ProductName highlights the corresponding segment in the editor.
+When users confirm a segment in the editor, the real-time preview updates accordingly.

+Like the other preview types, the real-time preview must be referenced in the File Type Component Builder.

-Add the Real-Time Preview Name to the Resources
+## Add the real-time preview name to the resources
---

-To implement the real-time preview we first need to make a few additions to the File Type Component Builder.
-In the first step, define the preview name in the resources file.
-This is the name that will be shown later in the combo box of the internal preview window of Var:ProductName.
-Add the following entires to the resources file, which are going to be referenced in the File Type Component Builder later:
+Start by defining the preview name in the resources file.
+Var:ProductName displays this name in the internal preview window combo box.
+The File Type Component Builder references these resource entries later.

 ![RealtimeStaticPreviewName](images/RealtimeStaticPreviewName.jpg)

-Add the Internal Real-time Preview Set
+## Add the internal real-time preview set

-In the next step add the following preview set object node for the internal real-time preview into the File Type Component Builder (e.g. below the internal preview set, see chapter [Modifying the File Type Component Builder](static_modifying_the_file_type_component_builder.md)).
-Note how the object references the preview name that you previously defined in the resources file.
-After adding the real-time preview set to the File Type Component Builder, the preview name will already be listed in the combo box of the preview window.
-However, of course, the real-time preview will not be functional yet.
-Note that we will make another addition to the File Type Component Builder later, when we reference the (yet-to-be-created) preview control (see chapter [Adding a Preview UI Control](adding_a_preview_ui_control.md))
+Next, add the following preview set object for the internal real-time preview to the File Type Component Builder.
+You can place it below the internal preview set.
+See [Modifying the File Type Component Builder](static_modifying_the_file_type_component_builder.md).

+This object references the preview name that you defined in the resources file.
+After you add the real-time preview set, Var:ProductName lists the preview name in the Preview window combo box.
+The real-time preview still does not work yet, because the preview control has not been added.
+You will add that reference later.
+See [Adding a Preview UI Control](adding_a_preview_ui_control.md).

 # [C#](#tab/tabid-1)
 ```cs